chrisatthestudy/Jangam/README.md

 If an attached mining unit is struck by another asteroid, both it and the asteroid which it is mining are destroyed.

-If an asteroid which is being mined is struck by the ship's laser, both it and the mining unit are destroyed.

 Most asteroids are plain rock, and only of little value.